-In assessing the magnitude and extent of a problem or opportunity, it is important that the project not be broken down or "piecemealed" into component parts or phases, with each part being addressed as a separate project.
+In assessing a project, it is important that the project not be broken down or "piecemealed" into component parts or phases, with each part being addressed as a separate project.
 If the component parts are dependent on each other, then the component parts must all be described in the project description.

 The proponent prepares a description of the project for the purposes of the Environmental Screening Process.
 In describing the project, proponents shall include all phases and components of the project.
-For any project that is the establishment of, or change to a facility, the project description needs to include a discussion on the project phases of construction, operation, use and/or retirement of the facility, depending on what is applicable to the project.
+For any project that is the establishment of, or change to a waste disposal site, the project description needs to include a discussion of construction, operation, use and/or retirement of the waste disposal site or the construction of the change to the waste disposal site and operation, use and retirement of the changed site.
 Including these components of the project life cycle in the project description will provide a comprehensive view of the project and will aid in determining whether or not the project should proceed.

-Some aspects of the project description may change during the Environmental Screening Process based on environmental effects, mitigation measures, etc., that are identified in subsequent steps of the Process.
+Some aspects of the project description may change during the Environmental Screening Process based on environmental effects, mitigation measures, etc., that are identified in subsequent steps of the process.
 Thus, the project description may be "fine-tuned" during the Screening Process.
 However, the Environmental Screening Report must include the finalized version of the detailed project description.